Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n The @c "pages" node will contain an array of definitions for all pages, each containing the following:
 - @c "name": contains a string value, representing the name of the page.
-- @c "print": properties related to printer settings.\n Note that the print settings from the first page in the report will be used for the remaining pages.\n Available options are:
-  - @c "orientation": string specifying the print orientation.
-    Available options are:
-    - @c "landscape" or @c "horizontal"
-    - @c "portrait" or @c "vertical"
 - @c "rows": an array of rows, each containing items to draw on the page (layed out horizontally).\n
   - @c "items": An array of items in the current row.
     - @c "type": the type of object that the item is (e.g., @c Wisteria::Graphs::Table, @c Wisteria::Graphs::LinePlot, etc.)\n